 Thank you for visiting the geography curriculum page.
 I hope you enjoy finding out how important geography is to us at St Peter’s and how we are creating a curriculum that inspires the children to develop a passion for the world around us and the impact we can have on this world.
 Geography is challenging, topical and fun.
+It is such an important area of the curriculum, with children learning about the world we live in, and the importance of looking after it.
 In short geography matters.

 How do we teach Geography?